 What is sFlow and how does it work?

 sFlow is a sampling technology that was first introduced in 1991 by HP.
 Now, if there’s only one word that you need to remember in this whole blog post, please make sure it’s the word sampling.
 If you can remember that, everything following this paragraph will make perfect sense.

 My wife is a big fan of Jelly Belly jelly beans.
 She loves them.
 So I think I will use this addiction for illustrative purposes.

 Imagine you are at the mall (if you are wondering why are you at the mall in the first place, just imagine you were forced to go).

 So anyway, you go to the local, over-priced candy shop, and you buy a one pound bag of assorted jelly beans.
-Within this one pound bag of assorted flavors, there are a total of 300 jelly beans.
+Within this one pound bag of assorted flavors, there is a total of 300 jelly beans.

 When you setup your switch for sFlow, there are two portions you have to configure.
 The first being the polling interval, the second being the sample rate.

 Polling interval counts the jelly beans in the bag